-In June 10-14, I’m teaching the basics of Cheese Nutrition to the Facebook Cheese Study Group, in preparation for the Certified Cheese Professional exam.
-This year’s exam date is July 25 at the ACS Conference.
-Cheese Nutrition information will be posted on this page and will include powerpoint slides, notes, and video presentations.
-Questions? email@example.com
+In June 10-14, 2018, I taught the basics of Cheese Nutrition for the Facebook Cheese Study Group, in preparation for the Certified Cheese Professional exam.
+This year’s exam date was July 25 at the ACS Conference, in Pittsburgh.

 5 SAMPLE EXAM QUESTIONS FOR DOMAIN 1: NUTRITION

 1) Amino acids are the building blocks of protein.
 Select the correct type of proteins that must be supplied through the diet because the body cannot make them.

 2) Bone health starts at birth.
 Specific nutrients are vital for developing and maintaining bone strength.
 Select the correct combination of nutrients that are known to fortify bones.